hngts/idena-linux-remote-node-control/README.md

 - Assuming that `idna-ctrl` is a directory where copied files from this very repo reside

 - Assuming that `$HOME` equals `/home/earthling_doe`

+Keep in mind that NFS server on `node_machine` IS NOT required, unless You want to share live console stdout to other LAN machines.

 ### Setup procedure